-Natural Resources Wales and the Environment Agency are continuing to review and revise their procedures for using reference points and other modelling techniques in the assessment and management of salmon stocks.
+The Environment Agency and Natural Resources Wales are continuing to review and revise their procedures for using reference points and other modelling techniques in the assessment and management of salmon stocks.
 Work is underway to better reflect real exploitation rates, where these are available, in stock assessments, and to review the balance between use of default (generic) and river-specific data.
 The assessment approach described above is now incorporated into the national decision structure (see below) for guiding decisions on fishery regulations.

-The Decision Structure for developing fishing controls in England and Wales The compliance assessment approach described above for determining the performance of each salmon river is also incorporated into a national (E&W) decision structure for guiding decisions on the need for fishery regulations.
+The Decision Structure for developing fishing controls in England and Wales

+The compliance assessment approach described above for determining the performance of each salmon river is also incorporated into a national decision structure for guiding decisions on the need for fishery regulations.
+The 'Decision Structure' is applied annually to each salmon river in April following the annual stock assessments.
+Fishery managers for each river are then advised of these assessments and the outcome of applying the 'Decision Structure'.
+They then begin the process of deciding what changes in regulation are appropriate as guided by the Decision Structure outputs.
+Recovering rivers that do not yet have CLs set are deemed to be 'at risk'.

 The 'Decision Structure' is shown in the schematic flow chart below, together with explanatory notes for its use.

+The Decision Structure - Developing fishing controls for salmon fisheries in England and Wales

+Notes to accompany Decision Structure